yshmarov/yshmarov.github.io/_posts/2022-05-28-gem-city-state.md

 <% end %>
 ```

-However, this way we have a full page refresh each time you select something.
+However, this way there is a full page refresh each time you select something.

 Let's improve it.